karesansui/karesansui/INSTALL.md

 This document is written in the Markdown format and contains some inline HTML.
 This document is also available online at [https://github.com/karesansui/karesansui/blob/master/INSTALL.md][install].

 This document is based on CentOS 6.x (x86_64).
-However, following the similar steps of the document allows you to install Karesansui on any other Linux distribution.
+However, following the similar steps described within the document allows you to install Karesansui on any other Linux distribution.

   [install]: https://github.com/karesansui/karesansui/blob/master/INSTALL.md